awslabs/damoos/README.md

  Optimizing dedup workload..
 ```

-`damoos.sh` script first shows a list of scheme adapters and asks the user to
+`damoos.sh` receives name of the adapter to use and name of a file to record
-choose between them, you need to enter the serial number.
-Next, it will ask you
+the log as command line arguments.
+Then, it will ask you to enter the inputs
-to enter the inputs required by the chosen scheme adapter.
+required by the chosen scheme adapter.

 Here is another example for `polyfit_adapter`:
 ```
-Choose DAMOOS Scheme Adapter:
-1. simple_adapter
-2. simple_rl_adapter
-3. polyfit_adapter
-4. pso_adapter
-5. multiD_polyfit_adapter
-3
-Enter the log file name:
-splash2x.barnes_best_scheme.txt
+$ sudo bash damoos.sh polyfit_adapter damoos_log
 Please enter 1.Lazybox_Path(-lb)
 /home/dev4/lazybox
 Please enter 2.DAMOS_Path(-dm)